- It's the moment when Wart/Arthur pulled the sword from the stone in front of everybody.

-Poor Arthur throughout the whole thing keep begging Sir Ector and Kay not to prostrate themselves before him in that adorable squeaky voice of his.
+- Poor Arthur throughout the whole thing keeps begging Sir Ector and Kay not to prostrate themselves before him in that adorable squeaky voice of his.

-Despite his cranky and sarcastic demeanor Archimedes does have several small moments where he shows that he cares for Wart and Merlin, such as when he saves Wart from the pike, gives advice to Merlin during the wizard's duel with Mim and congrats Wart when he becomes Kay's squire, and at the end, he rejoices when Wart is declared king.
+- Despite his cranky and sarcastic demeanor Archimedes does have several small moments where he shows that he cares for Wart and Merlin.
+Such as when he saves Wart from the pike, gives advice to Merlin during the wizard's duel with Mim and congrats Wart when he becomes Kay's squire, and at the end, he rejoices when Wart is declared king.